Rangpur Metropolitan Police

-The Rangpur Metropolitan Police is a police unit of the Bangladesh Police.
-Rangpur Metropolitan Police started its all out operational activities on 16 September 2018.
-Nure Alam Mina is the commissioner of Rangpur Metropolitan Police.
+The Rangpur Metropolitan Police (রংপুর মেট্রোপলিটন পুলিশ; abbreviated as RPMP) is the primary metropolitan unit of the Bangladesh Police, responsible for law enforcement, public safety, and crime prevention within the metropolis of Rangpur, a major city in northern Bangladesh.
+Established in 2018 under the Rangpur Metropolitan Police Ordinance, RMP oversees policing operations, administration, and coordination with other law enforcement and emergency agencies in the city.
+The force is headed by a Police Commissioner who manages all operational and administrative functions.

 History

 The government of Bangladesh announced plans to establish the Rangpur Metropolitan Police and Gazipur Metropolitan Police in December 2015 in a cabinet meeting chaired by Prime Minister Sheikh Hasina.

 The cabinet approved the draft of a law to establish the Rangpur Metropolitan Police.

 The Rangpur Metropolitan Police was established by the "Rangpur Metropolitan Police Act, 2018" passed in the National Assembly of Bangladesh on 12 April 2018.

 In April 2019, the Kotwali police station officer-in-charge was accused of sexual harassment of a female councillor who had gone to the police station.

 Nazmul Quader, officer in charge of Haragach Police Station of Rangpur Metropolitan Police, was closed for letting a rapist go from police custody in February 2020.

 Justices Mamnoon Rahman and Khandaker Diliruzzaman of Bangladesh High Court issued an order asking the Rangpur Metropolitan Police to explain the custodial death of a man in November 2021.